CADWRDeltaModeling/dsm2/docs/manual/reference/Layers.md

 ### Example: Channel

 Consider the above example using text input.
-We are going to createCHANNEL tables representing the channel connectivity, and assume the geometry is provided with CSDP style cross-sections listed in an XSECT table (child items are always associated with parent items in the same file).
+We are going to create CHANNEL tables representing the channel connectivity, and assume the geometry is provided with CSDP style cross-sections listed in an XSECT table (child items are always associated with parent items in the same file).